 Persons of any age may acquire a library card with Mid-Columbia Libraries (MCL).
 Mid-Columbia Libraries considers the library card application to be a legally binding contract and recognizes the obligation of a parent/legal guardian to be financially responsible for their minor children (under the age of 18).

-1. Youth from the ages of 0 to 17 may get a library card without a parent/legal guardian present.
+1. Minor children (under the age of 18) may get a library card without a parent/legal guardian present.
 A parent/legal guardian is required to sign the library card application accepting cardholder responsibilities for his/her child (under the age of 18).

 a.
 This signature constitutes the parent’s or legal guardian’s permission for the child to have a card and signifies a willingness to assume financial responsibility for all materials checked out on the child’s card.

 b.
-Youth records can be provided to parents/guardians in instances of negative account activity (e.g. overdue fines/fees).
+Records for minor children can be provided to parents/guardians in instances of negative account activity (e.g. overdue fines/fees).

 5. Customers should present their own library card or username and password to check out materials, use the computer, or pay charges on their accounts.